natgo/wt-wiki-scraper/wikitext-transpiled/fleet/IJN%20Shimakaze.md

 <!-- ''An important part of the ship's armament responsible for air defence.
 Anti-aircraft armament is defined by the weapon chosen with the control <code>Select anti-aircraft weapons</code>.
 Talk about the ship's anti-air cannons and machine guns, the number of guns and their positions, their effective range, and about their overall effectiveness – including against surface targets.
 If there are no anti-aircraft armaments, remove this section.'' -->
 {{main|Type 93 (13.2 mm)}}

-The Shimakaze has a single 13.2 mm HMG on the stern.
-Her 25 mm's are responsible for air cover and the 13 mm, but can't be manually controlled together with the 25 mm's at the same time.
+The Shimakaze has a single 13.2 mm HMG on the stern which has little to nothing to bring to the table for additional firepower.
+Her 25 mm's are responsible for air cover and under manual control aren't grouped together with the 13 mm.

 === Additional armament ===
 {{Specs-Fleet-Additional}}